On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Higher rank Chevalley--Herbrand formulas in Lg

-The general expression (giving the most powerful fixed points formula), that may be called genus theory form of Chevalley--Herbrand formula, writes, for all fixed $n \geq 0$ and for any submodule $\CH =: \Ccl_n(\CI)$ of $K_n$ \cite[Corollary 3.7]{Gra2017a}:
+The general expression (giving the most powerful fixed points formula in a cyclic extension $M/F$), that may be called genus theory form of Chevalley--Herbrand formulas, is the following product of two integers, for any submodule $\CH =: \Ccl_M(\CI)$ of $\CH_M$, where $\CI$ is a submodule of $I_M$ of finite type \cite[Corollary 3.7]{Gra2017a}: